toddmowen/polyglot-rovers/clojure/README.md

 Data enters the system from `read-plateau-and-rovers`, is transformed by `rover-end-states`, and finally output by `prn-rover`.

-It also occurred to me that I could very concisely define the compass directions in terms of the `quarter-turn` function.
-This is the first time that I've avoided the need to define N, S, E, and W individually, and it has a definite mathematical elegance.
+In this solution, I also returned to using unit vectors to represent bearing.
+Previously, I had abandoned this approach because its generality seemed to add nothing but extra complexity.
+Instead of defining rotation in geometric terms, it was usually easier to just cycle through the four compass directions.
+In this solution, however, I realized that given a `quarter-turn` function and a vector for North, I could concisely define the other compass directions in terms of these.
+The resulting code seems no worse than the non-geometric approach, and adds a certain degree of mathematical elegance.